-John is a saint because his life was a heroic effort to live up to his name: “of the Cross.”
-The folly of the cross came to full realisation in time.
+John’s life was a heroic effort to live up to his name: “of the Cross.”
+The folly of the Cross came to full realisation in time.
 “Whoever wishes to come after me must deny himself, take up his cross, and follow me” (Mark 8:34b) is the story of John’s life.
-The Paschal Mystery—through death to life—strongly marks John as reformer, mystic-poet and theologian-priest.
+The Paschal Mystery—through death to life—strongly marks John as rRformer, Mystic-poet and Theologian-priest.

 Yet, the paradox!
 In this dying of imprisonment John came to life, uttering poetry.
 In the darkness of the dungeon, John’s spirit came into the Light.
 There are many mystics, many poets – John is unique as mystic-poet, expressing in his prison-cross the ecstasy of mystical union with God in the Spiritual Canticle.

 But as agony leads to ecstasy, so John had his Ascent to Mount Carmel, as he named it in his prose masterpiece.
 As man-Christian-Carmelite, he experienced in himself this purifying ascent; as spiritual director, he sensed it in others; as psychologist-theologian, he described and analysed it in his prose writings.
 His prose works are outstanding in underscoring the cost of discipleship, the path of union with God – rigorous discipline, abandonment, purification.
 Uniquely and strongly John underlines the gospel paradox: the cross leads to resurrection, agony to ecstasy, darkness to light, abandonment to possession, denial to self to union with God.
 If you want to save your life, you must lose it.
 John is truly “of the Cross.”
 He died at 49—a life short, but full.